Dominican death certificates

 - to prove that the person has died.
 For example, a US Army recruiter asked us for proof that the father of an applicant was dead.

 I need my father's death certificate from Santo Domingo.
 Not a problem, please complete the form on this page and we'll send you a quotation.

-Cathedral of St Peter the Apostle in San Pedro de Macoris where many old Dominican baptism records are stored
+Cathedral of St Peter the Apostle in San Pedro de Macoris where many old Dominican baptism

 My father died yesterday in Santo Domingo: Can you get me his death certificate?
 It depends, By law deaths have to be reported to the nearest civil registry office within 3 days.
 If your father's death has been reported and the record is complete in the registry-office computer database, yes, we can get you his death certificate.